robinheydon/bicycle/chapter1.md

 A touring bicycle is most like a city bicycle in that the geometry of the bicycle is designed to be very comfortable for long distances.
 It will typically have luggage racks and mud guards to make riding in normal clothes as easy as possible.

-Touring bicycles may have **derailier** gears.
+Touring bicycles may have derailleur gears.
 This type of gearing system is very efficient and therefore used for long distance bicycles such as touring and racing bicycles.
 The chain is moved between one of number of different sized cogs attached to the rear wheel with a complicated mechanism to keep the chain tension and length the same.
 The major problems with these systems are that the gears can only be changed when pedalling, not a problem when touring or racing, but a significant problem if you have to do an emergency stop because car just pulled out in front of you without looking properly.
 They also restrict the use of chain guards increasing the cost of just getting onto the bicycle and moving off.

 ### Road